berdevops/prism-challenge/README.md

 Prerequisites: Vangrant and VirtualBox

+- This is just a proof of concept.
+This project is not intended to production.

 * [VirtualBox] - Virtualization tool
 * [Vagrant] - The development environment build tool.

 ## How to use it:

-- This is just a proof of concept.
-This project is not intended to production.
+Vagrant and Virtualbox are going to spin a Centos VM locally.
+Then Ansible will install all the dependencies for this project in this VM.
+Once the installation is finished, ssh into the VM and you are ready to create the cluster using Terraform and operate it using kubectl.

 ### Create the EKS-Cluster